Quantum Dissipation at Conical Intersections of Quasienergies

-While we have worked out the scenario in the vicinities of conical intersections, it remains to integrate this into a global picture.
+While we have worked out the scenario in the vicinities of conical intersections, it remains to integrate these findings into a global picture.
 Therefore, we show in Fig.~\ref{fig:global} the population in a much larger parameter range.
 The stripes with equal population (white) indicate that the choice of $S$ influences the global behavior significantly.
-For a coupling via $\sigma_x$, the stripes are merely bent, but nevertheless extend over a rather large range.
+For a coupling via $\sigma_x$, they are merely bent, but nevertheless extend over a rather large range.
 For $\sigma_z$, by contrast, the switching between the generic behavior and the Floquet-Gibbs state brings about a further line with $p_0=1/2$.
-Details are beyond the present symmetry analysis.